mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 If the new-cookie's host-only-flag is true, then return true.

-If the new-cookie’s host-only-flag is false, then return false if the cookie store contains at least one cookie ("equiv-cookie") that meets all of the following criteria:
+If the new-cookie's host-only-flag is false, then return false if the cookie store contains at least one cookie ("equiv-cookie") that meets all of the following criteria:
-  1. Equiv-cookie’s name and scheme match new-cookie’s name and scheme.
+  1. Equiv-cookie's name and scheme are equal to new-cookie's name and scheme.

-  2. Equiv-cookie’s host-only-flag is true.
+  2. Equiv-cookie's host-only-flag is true.

-  3. Equiv-cookie’s domain domain-matches the domain of new-cookie.
+  3. Equiv-cookie's domain domain-matches the domain of new-cookie.
   (Note: this is an asymmetrical comparison)

 Otherwise return true

 Notice the asymmetric comparison during the domain-matching.
-It can be helpful to think of domain-matching as: “A domain-matches B when A is equivalent to or a sub-domain of B”.
-Since a cookie with the Domain attribute is sent to all hosts that are equivalent to or a sub-domain of its Domain’s value, this asymmetric comparison prevents a cookie with the Domain attribute from being set when it would be sent to any host that also contains an origin-only cookie.
+It can be helpful to think of domain-matching as: "A domain-matches B when A is equivalent to or a sub-domain of B".
+Since a cookie with the Domain attribute is sent to all hosts that are equivalent to or a sub-domain of its Domain's value, this asymmetric comparison prevents a cookie with the Domain attribute from being set when it would be sent to any host that also contains an origin-only cookie.

-Note: This comparison intentionally ignores the “path” component.
+Note: This comparison intentionally ignores the "path" component.
 The intent is to protect a more tightly scoped origin bound cookie across the entire origin.